championer-org/championer_one/README.md

 # Linux(ubuntu) Setup Instructions:
   * I highly recommend to use [asdf](https://github.com/asdf-vm/asdf/) version manager with support for Ruby, Node.js, Elixir, Erlang and few more: [List of all avaliable plugins](https://asdf-vm.github.io/asdf/#/plugins-all)
-  * The most up to date iinstallation manual can be found at [asdf installation manual](https://github.com/asdf-vm/asdf/#/core-manage-asdf-vm)
+  * The most up to date installation manual can be found at [asdf installation manual](https://github.com/asdf-vm/asdf/#/core-manage-asdf-vm)
   * To check which shell you are running run `echo $0` in the command line

 ## Install plugins for asdf: